intvnut/homework_answers/README.md

   This request truly woke the homework trolling Sith in me, I think.
 The previous answer was just an incident that hinted as what was to come.

+* [The Quickies](quickies) contain a lot of short answers to a wide variety of questions.

 ## Useful and/or Interesting Non-Trolls

 * [How does passing an array as an argument to a function differ from call by value?](https://www.quora.com/How-does-passing-an-array-as-an-argument-to-a-function-differ-from-call-by-value/answer/Joe-Zbiciak)